ZhouTao415/Autonomous-Motorsports-Motion-Planning-for-the-IAC/EPSILON/src/README.md

 ## Prerequisites
-This project has been tested on Ubuntu 16.04 (ROS Kinetic) and 18.04 (ROS Melodic).
+This project has been tested on Ubuntu 22.04 (ROS2 humble).
 For ROS installation, please refer to the official [website](http://wiki.ros.org/ROS/Installation).

 ### Denpendencies